 Sleep Disordered Breathing causes your sleep cycle to reset multiple times during the night.
-This not only affects how you feel when you wake up, but has also been linked to a number of life threatening conditions:
+This not only affects how you feel when you wake up, but has also been linked to a number of life threatening conditions such as:

 Sudden drops in blood oxygen strain the cardiovascular system by increasing blood pressure.
 Sleep Disordered Breathing also increases the risk of heart attack, stroke, abnormal heartbeat and atrial fibrillation.